exonum/exonum-doc/src/get-started/java-binding.md

 Transactions are transmitted by external service clients to the framework as [Exonum messages][transactions-messages].
-A transaction message contains a header with the identifying information, such as a numeric ID of the service this transaction belongs to and a transaction ID within that service; a payload containing transaction parameters; a public key of the author and a signature that authenticates them.
+A transaction message contains:
+- a header with the identifying information, such as a numeric ID of the service instance which shall process this transaction and a transaction ID within that service;
+- a payload containing transaction parameters;
+- a public key of the author, and a signature that authenticates them.

 The transaction payload in the message can be serialized using an arbitrary algorithm supported by both the service client